mrcodekiddie/shell-sweeties/README.md

-# bash-aliases
+# shell-sweeties
-Just some useful aliases
+contains some shell scritps
+will add more soon.m